odak.learn.tools

 fn–Filename. -

-tensor–Torch tensor to be saved.
+tensor–Torch tensor or dictionary to be saved.

 spatial_gradient(frame)